 - April 22: The Senate and House both passed an additional $484 million funding bill to provider additional relief for small businesses, hospitals and coronavirus testing after the Paycheck Protection Program (part of the CARES Act) already ran out of funding.

 - August 10: President Trump took four executive actions to address COVID including a federal eviction ban, a payroll tax suspension, and relief for student borrowers and the unemployed.

 How COVID varies from the flu

 While the coronavirus is inspiring new headlines every hour, it’s combatting the news that more and more Americans are falling ill with the flu.
-This flu season so far, in the U.S., the CDC estimates that there have been:
+In the 2019-2020 flu season, in the U.S., the CDC estimates that there were:

 - 39 million flu illnesses

 While there are many similarities between the two infections–both can be spread from person to person from coughing, sneezing or talking and both can still be spread by an infected person several days before/after their symptoms appear–but there are also fundamental differences.
 First, there is a vaccine for the flu, while there still is no vaccine for COVID-19.
 Second, the death rate of COVID-19 seems to be higher than the death rate of the seasonal flu.
 Finally, COVID-19 appears to have a reproduction rate (meaning how many people an infected person transmits the disease to) that's much higher than the seasonal flu–potentially twice as high.

 While it's uncertain what impact COVID will have on the 2020-2021 flu season, it's still recommended now more than ever to get a flu shot and help avoid a possible "twindemic".